erikdao/sparse-detector/README.md

 ### March 30, 2022
 - I'm at Arlanda waiting for my flight to Frankfurt, Singapore then Hanoi
 - We're working on the implementation of TVMax.
 There is an [existing implementation](https://github.com/deep-spin/TVmax) that we'll try first.
+- Seem that the default implementation of `TV2DFunction` cannot be directly plugged into our pipeline due to the mismatch of input shapes.
+Need to look into this problem.

 ### March 28, 2022
 - The baseline training has stopped due to the excessive time on Berzelius.
 We'll restart it.